2359media/STXDynamicTableView/README.md

 ---
 ##Usage

-Import the whole `STXDynamicTableVIew` source files into your project, and import the main header file:
+Import the whole `STXDynamicTableView` source files into your project, and import the main header file:

      #import "STXDynamicTableView.h"